armandomonteir-o/script-meta-robots-finder/README.md

 - **Requests & Beautiful Soup**: The industry-standard duo for web scraping. `Requests` (with `requests.Session`) efficiently manages network connections, while `Beautiful Soup` parses even complex HTML with ease and resilience.
 - **Pandas & XlsxWriter**: Used for in-memory data manipulation and for generating the final reports. `XlsxWriter` enables the creation of professionally formatted `.xlsx` spreadsheets with features like conditional coloring and auto-filters.
 - **Tqdm:** Essential for the user experience in a CLI.
 It provides a clear, real-time progress bar, giving visual feedback on the status of long-running tasks.
+- **lxml**: A high-performance XML parser used for processing sitemaps efficiently and reliably.
+- **pytest & pytest-cov**: Industry-standard testing framework with coverage reporting, enabling comprehensive test suites and quality metrics.

 ## License